Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 ## Scenario overview

 In this experience you will learn how Contoso Auto can use MLOps to formalize the process of training and deploying new models using a DevOps approach.
 The Contoso Corporation is a fictional but representative global manufacturing conglomerate.
 In this tutorial we will use a train script that has already been built to create a model that will predict whether a car is a complicance car.
 So does the car meet tightening government regulations for low-emission vehicles.
-The dataset contains informatiion about the condition of car components, type of material and its manufacturing year.
+The dataset contains information about the condition of car components, type of material and its manufacturing year.

 ## Technology overview